HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 Teams SHOULD also demonstrate learning from difficulties to avoid future occurrences of common patterns of failure.

-If this process fails to deliver product increments with high confidence after three quarters with a multiple-quarter Roadmap, then more radical alternatives SHOULD be pursued that satisfy requirements from the Oversight Committee.
+If this process fails to deliver product increments with high confidence after three quarters with a multiple-quarter Product Roadmap, then more radical alternatives SHOULD be pursued that satisfy requirements from the Oversight Committee.

-The DCP Community MUST also assess whether ZenHub is meeting our requirements as our common project management application.
+The DCP Community MUST also assess whether ZenHub is meeting requirements as our common project management application.

 ### Unresolved Questions